Undergraduate Major in Neuroscience

 Outstanding students may find laboratory openings as early as freshman year.
 There are several options to be considered for placement into a neuroscience research laboratory when applying to CSU:

 - Complete and sumbit the Undergraduate Research Opportunity form online so we can follow up with when we have new program openings and opportunities.

-- Make an appointment to apply as a Honors Undergraduate Research Scholar (HURS), a program administered through the Office for Undergraduate Research and Artistry.
+- If eligible, apply as an Honors Undergraduate Research Scholar (HURS), a program administered through the Office for Undergraduate Research and Artistry.
 Application for the HURS program is completed on-line and requires a high school transcript and two letters of recommendation.

 - Through college or department key advisors, who will often help steer students to potential research openings in specific labs.